Health Benefits of Drinking Tea

 Benefits of Oolong Tea

-After withering and drying under intense sunlight, oolong tea leaves are then rolled into clumps.
+After withering and drying under intense sunlight, oolong tea leaves are rolled into clumps.
 This process results in a lightly colored tea with a mild taste.
 This unique process also has some beneficial health effects.
+Recent studies show that oolong tea’s unique polyphenol composition can enhance fat metabolism.
+Research also indicates that drinking oolong tea regularly maintains healthy blood sugar levels and, because of its high water content and antioxidants, can offer a supportive role in managing type 2 diabetes.
+Oh my!
+What a lovely tea indeed.

 Benefits of White Tea

-Pu’erh Tea (also called dark tea or fermented tea) can take up to months or even years to fully process.
-Because it must be exposed to humidity and oxygen over a long period of time, fermented tea has both a strong aroma and a mild taste.
+Pu-erh Tea (dark or fermented tea) can take months or even years to fully process.
+Because it must be exposed to humidity and oxygen over a long period, fermented tea has a strong aroma and a mild taste.
 The process also alters the chemical makeup of the tea leaves thereby influencing its health benefits.
+Pu-erh tea’s fermentation process introduces beneficial microbes that complement your body’s microbiota, supporting not just digestion but also immune health.
+This tea is a rich source of probiotics.
+As such, it improves both the digestive system and the immune system.
+Some research shows that pu-erh slows down the digestion of sugar.
+Because it helps maintain blood sugar levels, this tea is great for diabetics.
+In addition, this tea staves off hunger so it’s beneficial for those watching their weight.
+Sounds like an amazing tea to try!

 Conclusion

-Though there may be slight differences in how each tea benefits the body, they all to an extent are the same.
-Meaning, no matter which tea you drink you’ll reap amazing health benefits.
+While the specific benefits of each tea type may vary, the overall health impacts of tea are indisputable.
+Tea remains a constant companion on our path to wellness.
+No matter which tea you drink you’ll reap amazing health benefits.
 So you might as well drink the tea you like the most!

 Get affordable health insurance quotes by clicking here.